California Civic Media Program

 How does the program work and what kinds of organizations qualify for the program?

-Guidance on the program, qualifications, and application process will be released this spring.
+Guidance on the program, qualifications, and application process can be found on the program website.

 Who is the third-party administrator for the state funds and how was the organization selected?